|Best overall||JBL 4305P||SEE IT||

-Prosumer connectivity and hi-res streaming make this premium speaker ideal for both pro and casual listening.
+Prosumer connectivity and hi-res streaming meets precision tuning in a premium speaker ideal for both pro and casual listening.

 This beloved powered bookshelf doubles as a full-featured hi-fi wireless hub.